autonomys/subspace-docs/docs/operators_and_staking/intro.md

 :::

 :::tip
-Our suggested specs are not necessarily applicable to the Stake Wars.
-We encourage all interested participants to join the Stake Wars, even if your hardware does not meet the listed requirements.
+Our suggested specs are not necessarily applicable to Stake Wars.
+We encourage all interested participants to join Stake Wars, even if your hardware does not meet the listed requirements.
 :::

 **CPU**: